eclipse-openj9/openj9-docs/docs/dcomibmlangmanagementosmxbeaniscputime100ns.md

 ## Explanation

 The Oracle `java.lang.management` package includes MBean categories such as `Memory`, `OperatingSystem`, and `GarbageCollector`.
-The OpenJ9 VM  provides additional MXBeans to extend the monitoring and management capabilities.
+The Eclipse OpenJ9&trade; VM  provides additional MXBeans to extend the monitoring and management capabilities.
 For example, the `OperatingSystemMXBean`, which monitors operating system settings such as physical and virtual memory size, processor capacity, and processor utilization.

 The `OperatingSystemMXBean.getProcessCpuTime()` method returns a value in nanoseconds (10<sup>-9</sup> s), for compatibility with the `com.sun.management.OperatingSystemMXBean` and `UnixOperatingSystemMXBean` interfaces.